-Actions Required to Comply With the CCA (Reference (q)) 1 Applicable Program Documentation 2 Make a determination that the acquisition supports core, priority functions of the department.
-3 ICD, Information Systems ICD (IS ICD), Problem Statement for a DBS, or urgent need requirements documents 2.
-Establish outcome-based performance measures linked to strategic goals. ^{3, 4} ICD, IS ICD, CDD, CPD, AoA, APB, the Business Case for a DBS, or the Course of Action for an urgent need 3.
-Redesign the processes that the system supports to reduce costs, improve effectiveness and maximize the use of commercial off-the-shelf technology. ^{3, 4} ICD, IS ICD, Concept of Operations, AoA, Program Charter and Business Case (Business Process Reengineering) for a DBS, or the Course of Action for an urgent need 4.
-Determine that no private sector or government source can better support the function.
-5 Acquisition Strategy, AoA, Business Case (AoA) for a DBS, or the Course of Action for an urgent need 5.
-Conduct an analysis of alternatives. ^{4, 5} AoA, Business Case (AoA) for a DBS, or the Course of Action for an urgent need 6.
-Conduct an economic analysis that includes a calculation of the return on investment; or for non-AIS programs, conduct a lifecycle cost estimate. ^{4, 5} Program Life-Cycle Cost Estimate, Program Economic Analysis for MAIS programs, Business Case (Economic Analysis) for a DBS, or Course of Action for an urgent need Develop clearly established measures and accountability for program progress.
-Acquisition Strategy, APB, TEMP, Business Case and Program Charter for a DBS, or Course of Action for an urgent need 8.
+Actions Required to Comply With the CCA (Subtitle III of title 40 of U.S. Code (Reference (p))) 1 Applicable Program Documentation 2 1.
+Make a determination that the acquisition supports core, priority functions of the DoD.
+3 ICD, IS ICD, Problem Statement for a DBS, or urgent need requirements documents 2.
+Establish outcome-based performance measures linked to strategic goals. ^{3, 4} ICD, IS ICD, CDD, CPD, AoA, APB 3.
+Redesign the processes that the system supports to reduce costs, improve effectiveness and maximize the use of commercial off-the-shelf technology. ^{3, 4} ICD, IS ICD, Concept of Operations, AoA, Business Process Reengineering 4.
+Determine that no private sector or government source can better support the function. ^{4,5} Acquisition Strategy, AoA 5.
+Conduct an analysis of alternatives.
+4, 5 AoA 6.
+Conduct an economic analysis that includes a calculation of the return on investment; or for non-AIS programs, conduct a life-cycle cost estimate. ^{4, 5} Component Cost Estimate, Program Economic Analysis for MAIS programs 7.
+Develop clearly established measures and accountability for program progress.
+4 Acquisition Strategy, APB, TEMP 8.
 Ensure that the acquisition is consistent with the DoD Information Enterprise policies and architecture, to include relevant standards.
-CDD (Net Ready key performance parameter (NR-KPP)), CPD (NR-KPP), ISP, summarized in the Business Case (ISP) for a DBS, or a Course of Action and network connection documentation for an urgent need 9.
+4 CDD NR-KPP, CPD NR-KPP, ISP 9.
 Ensure that the program has a Cybersecurity Strategy that is consistent with DoD policies, standards and architectures, to include relevant standards.
-4 Cybersecurity Strategy, Program Protection Plan, and Course of Action Cybersecurity Approach or network connection documentation for an urgent need 10.
+4 Cybersecurity Strategy, Program Protection Plan, Risk Management Framework Security Plan 10.
 Ensure, to the maximum extent practicable, (1) modular contracting has been used, and (2) the program is being implemented in phased, successive increments, each of which meets part of the mission need and delivers measurable benefit, independent of future increments.
-Acquisition Strategy, Business Case for a DBS, or Course of Action for an urgent need 11.
-Register Mission-Critical and Mission-Essential systems with the DoD CIO. ^{4, 6} DoD Information Technology Portfolio Repository
+4 Acquisition Strategy 11.
+Register Mission-Critical and Mission-Essential systems with the DoD CIO. ^{4,6} DoD Information Technology Portfolio Repository

-- 1. The applicability of actions required to comply with the CCA are dependent upon progress through the acquisition process.
-See Table 2 in this enclosure for submission requirements of applicable program documentation that correspond to the CCA compliance requirements. - 2.
+- 1. Table 2 in this enclosure indicates when the program manager must report CCA compliance. - 2.
 The system documents/information cited are examples of the most likely but not the only references for the required information.
 If other references are more appropriate, they may be used in addition to or instead of those cited.
 Include page(s) and paragraph(s), where appropriate.
-Urgent needs that are not designated as MDAP or MAIS programs may cite the associated urgent needs documentation to demonstrate compliance with the CCA. - 3.
-These requirements are presumed to be satisfied for weapons systems with embedded IT, for Command and Control Systems that are not themselves IT systems, and for urgent needs. - 4.
-These actions are also required to comply with section 811 of Public Law 109-364, Reference (x). - 5.
+Urgent needs may cite the associated urgent needs documentation to demonstrate CCA compliance, e.g., the Course of Action and/or the network connection documentation. - 3.
+These requirements are presumed to be satisfied for weapons systems with embedded IT and for Command and Control Systems that are not themselves IT systems. - 4.
+These actions are also required to comply with section 811 of Public Law 106-398 (Reference (q)). - 5.
 For NSS, these requirements apply to the extent practicable (40 U.S.C.
-11103, Reference (q), discusses NSS). - 6.
+11103 (Reference (p)) discusses NSS). - 6.
 Mission-Critical Information System.
-A system that meets the definitions of "information system" and "national security system" in the Clinger-Cohen Act (Reference (q)), the loss of which would cause the stoppage of warfighter operations or direct mission support of warfighter operations.
+A system that meets the definitions of "information system" and "national security system" in the Clinger-Cohen Act (Subtitle III of title 40 of U.S. Code (Reference (p))), the loss of which would cause the stoppage of warfighter operations or direct mission support of warfighter operations.
 (The designation of mission critical will be made by a DoD Component head, a Combatant Commander, or their designee.
-A financial management IT system will be considered a mission-critical IT system as defined by the USD(C).)
+A financial management IT system will be considered a mission-critical IT system as defined by the Under Secretary of Defense (Comptroller) (USD(C)).)
 A "Mission-Critical Information Technology System" has the same meaning as a "Mission-Critical Information System."